openjdk/guide/src/index.md

       [**`intermittent-hardware`**]{#intermittent-hardware}
     </td>
     <td class="dictionary">
       An intermittent issue is one that fails sometimes but not always.
 The exact reason for the intermittent failure is per definition unknown.
 Once the reason has been identified the issue is no more considered intermittent.
-An issue isn't intermittent if some characteristics has been found that triggers the failure consistently, even if the actual cause for the failure has not been found.
-For instance if a test fails every time it is executed on a specific host but not on other hosts it wouldn't be considered intermittent as it fails consistently on that specific host.
+An issue isn't intermittent if some characteristics has been found that triggers the failure consistently, even if the actual cause for the failure hasn't been found.
+For instance if a test fails every time it's executed on a specific host but not on other hosts it wouldn't be considered intermittent as it fails consistently on that specific host.
 In other cases it may be that we know that a test sometimes is unlucky in some respect and fails due to this.
 This test could still be considered intermittent even though we know what the reason is if the reason itself appears intermittently.

       Some issues may seem intermittent when looking at test results, even though the reason for failing is actually known.
 One example is where a test fails consistently on a specific host, or due to specific conditions in the environment.
-These failures should not be considered intermittent but it may still be valuable to tag these in JBS with one of the labels **`intermittent-hardware`** or **`intermittent-environment`**.
+These failures shouldn't be considered intermittent but it may still be valuable to tag these in JBS with one of the labels **`intermittent-hardware`** or **`intermittent-environment`**.
 This will help to faster identify that the cause of the failure is known without having to read through the entire bug.

-      A test that should be platform agnostic but is consistently failing on a specific OS would for instance be labeled with **`intermittent-environment`**, while a test that fails every time it is run on some specific hardware would be labeled with **`intermittent-hardware`**.
+      A test that should be platform agnostic but is consistently failing on a specific OS would for instance be labeled with **`intermittent-environment`**, while a test that fails every time it's run on some specific hardware would be labeled with **`intermittent-hardware`**.
     </td>
   </tr>
   <tr>
     <td class="dictionary">
-      [**`maintainer-pain`**]{#}
+      [**`maintainer-pain`**]{#maintainer-pain}
     </td>
     <td class="dictionary">
 Used to tag bugs that for some reason is wasting time or in other ways are causing pain for the OpenJDK maintainers.
 Examples of issues that could be considered a pain: